KSpiliop/LPSOLVE_in_Python/README.md

 lpsolve('set_minim', lp)
 ```

 We can now define the constraints one by one.
 First is the set of 10 constraints which ensures that each demand point is assigned to exactly one location.
 For each one, we pass to 'add_constraint' a list with the coefficients, the type of the constraint (here 'EQ' meaning equality) and the RHS.
+We also set the name of each constraint with 'set_row_name'.

 ```python